ninahonyango/Packet-Capture-Analysis/README.md

 📁 Breakdown:

-1. With Wireshark side by side to the Kali terminal as illustrated in the screenshot, Wireshark showed ICMP packets.
+1. With Wireshark side by side to the Kali terminal as illustrated in the screenshot, Wireshark showed ICMP (Internet Control Message Protocol) packets:

+- ICMP Echo Request from Kali to Metasploitable2.

+- ICMP Echo Reply from Metasploitable2 back to Kali.

-2. These packets related to the ping request `ping 192.168.56.102` which verified that the correct interface was selected.
+2. These ICMP packets related to the ping request `ping 192.168.56.102` which verified proper network adapter configuration, network connectivity the between attacker and target VMs, and that Wireshark was correctly capturing the traffic at the network interface level.

 This confirms that the interface is actively capturing traffic to/from the target.

 📌 Note:

-Keep wireshark up and running all through the attack so as to capture and record all traffic, including authentication attempts, login credentials, and file transfers for analysis in the later stages.
+Wireshark kept running all through the attack so as to capture and record all traffic, including authentication attempts, login credentials, and file transfers for analysis in the later stages.

 This step was essential to simulate and observe how real-world network attacks can be identified through packet-level inspection, making it a core part of analysis phase in the later stages.